 Strategy and corporate objectives

-As SDGs focus on developing countries, Witteveen+Bos translated the SDGs into ‘hot topics’ relevant to our projects.
-We translated the seven sustainable design principles (SDPs), ensuring maximum contribution to these societal goals in each project.
-These SDPs are: designing with nature, flexible design, circular design, multifunctional design, participative design, social design and Trias (use of energy and raw materials is limited and optimised).
+As SDGs focus on developing countries, Witteveen+Bos translated the SDGs into ‘hot topics’ relevant in all our projects.
+We also developed seven sustainable design principles (SDPs), ensuring maximum contribution to these social goals in each project.
+These SDPs are: designing with nature, flexible design, circular design, multifunctional design, participatory design, social design and Trias (use of energy and raw materials is limited and optimised).
 These SDPs are part of our Quality System, which is based on the most recent ISO 9001 and SCC standards.

 Objective 2: Talent development

-Our second corporate objective is based on the second part of our mission: we want to provide a platform for our staff to achieve their ambitions and fully develop their talents.
-We aim to be a good employer by promoting diversity and enabling our employees to realise their full potential.
+Our second objective is based on the second part of our mission: we want to provide a platform for our staff to achieve their ambitions and develop their talents.
+We aim to be a good employer by promoting diversity and maximising employee talent development.

 Objective 3: Sustainable business operations

-Sustainable business operations was defined as our third corporate objective.
-In order to work on projects and develop talent, we must have professional ICT systems, comfortable business premises and effective operational processes.
-This means that our departments provide professional support to each business line and offices, with a view to maximum value creation.
-Ensuring our mobility is more sustainable, reducing our CO2 emissions and promoting corporate social responsibility (CSR) in the supply chain are other key pillars.
+We need professional IT systems, comfortable business premises and effective corporate processes to realise our mission.
+Sustainable business operations was defined as our third objective.
+This means that our departments provide professional support to the business lines and offices, with a view to maximum value creation.
+Ensuring that our mobility is more sustainable, reducing our carbon emissions and promoting corporate social responsibility in the supply chain are other key pillars.

-Achieving healthy financial results is essential to ensure the company’s long-term continuity.
+Realising healthy financial results is essential for the company’s long-term continuity.
 Good financial results are necessary to ensure sufficient scope for innovation and other new developments, and to invest in people.
 We therefore aim to realise a healthy annual net profit margin of at least 8% and an annual workforce and revenue growth of 3 to 5%.